 The Roslindale Branch has a large collection of materials for teens including an extensive graphic novel collection.
 In addition the Branch has strong collections in religion and spirituality, local history and health and children’s picture books.
 There is also a large ESL collection.

 The Roslindale Branch offers afterschool programs and services to nine local schools.
 Preschool film programs are shown every Monday at 10:30 a.m.
 Through collaboration with T.H.O.M.
-Boston, a lap sitter and toddler story time for children is offered every Thursday at 10:30 a.m.
-A Book Discussion Group for adults meets monthly on the 3rd Tuesday of the month at 10:30 a.m., an ESOL Conversation Group for newcomers to this country who wish to practice English in an informal setting is offered every Wednesday from 6-8 p.m., led by a skilled ESOL volunteer.
+Boston, a lap sitter and toddler story time for children is offered every Tuesday at 10:30 a.m.
+A Book Discussion Group for adults meets monthly on the 3rd Tuesday of the month at 10:30 a.m.

 The Reading Readiness series, where children age 3-4 learn basic concepts such as letters, numbers, shapes, and colors through stories, songs, play activities and guest performances, is offered four times a year.
 A Summer Reading Club for children ages 6-12 is offered every year with crafts and performers.
 In collaboration with local business and community agencies such as Village Books, the Roslindale Arts Alliance and Roslindale Main Streets, the branch offers exhibits, music performances, author appearances and lecture and panel discussions on a broad range of topics throughout the year.
 The branch also is a cosponsor of local events through our coalition with the Community Learning Initiative, the Roslindale Adult Literacy Coalition and the Roslindale Leaders group, among others.